Codel1417/Neptune-Discord-Bot/README.md

 ## Storage Format

-NoSql vis Google Cloud FireStore.
+NoSql via Google Cloud FireStore.
 The Cloud SDK needs to be set up beforehand for this bot to function.

 ### Guild Collection
 The data stored for each guild/server.